Stainless Steel vs Glass French Press: Complete Guide with Expert Tips

 Coffee steeping in glass French press

 Finally, there is something magic in watching your coffee steeping.
-I love watching the grounds the bubbling in the French press, and see how much they sink to the bottom.
-Visual effect aside, there might be times when visually inspecting your brew before pushing the plunger down, will give you an insight on what could be wrong.
+I love watching the grounds and the bubbling in the French press, and seeing how much they sink to the bottom.
+Visual effect aside, there might be times when visually inspecting your brew before pushing the plunger down will give you an insight on what could be wrong—such as insufficient agitation or uneven extraction.
+According to the SCA brewing guidelines, visual cues during the 4-minute steep can reveal extraction issues—such as dry pockets of grounds or excessive foam—before they affect the final cup.

 The Pros of Stainless Steel French Press

 The stainless steel French press coffee maker fixes the flaws of the regular press pot.
-Keeps coffee hot, prevents breaking the glass, allows long steeping.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, keeps coffee hot for 60+ minutes, prevents breaking the glass, and allows extended steeping without rapid heat loss.

-Most of the stainless steel press pots are made of polished steel, are very sturdy and have a double wall for extra insulation.
+Most of the stainless steel press pots are made of polished 18/8 or 18/10 food-grade steel, are very sturdy and have a double wall for extra insulation.
 They just look gorgeous in any kitchen, and they are particularly hard to destroy.
 To break it, you’d have to make it a mission.
+The double-wall construction maintains brew temperature within the SCA-recommended serving range of 155-175°F for over an hour, preserving flavor compounds that degrade rapidly below 150°F.

 coffee brewed in metal french press